Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 Long existing streaks in saws_long are perfect for rust_glidesort_stable, it uses a strategy that allows it to simultaneously merge multiple found streaks.
 In second place comes rust_ipn_stable ~1.2x slower than rust_glidesort_stable.
 Then rust_std_stable at ~2x, then c_fluxsort_stable at ~2.3x and in last place cpp_powersort_stable at ~3x slower than rust_glidesort_stable.

 saws_short test the ability of a sort to leverage short existing streaks and its unbalanced merging capabilities. rust_ipn_stable does the best, improving on random performance by ~1.2x, c_fluxsort_stable exhibits nearly exactly its random performance. rust_glidesort_stable regresses over random performance by ~1.07x.
 While rust_std_stable sees the largest improvement over random performance, with ~1.78x.
 It does so, by spending less time in insertion sort, which it uses to generate small sorted batches if it didn't find a long enough streak.
-While the more advanced sorts use other mechanisms to generate small sorted batches, eg. rust_ipn_stable uses an 8 element transposition sorting network.
+While the more advanced sorts use other mechanisms to generate small sorted batches, e.g. rust_ipn_stable uses an 8 element transposition sorting network.
 Which makes them spend relatively less time in that part of the sort implementation.

 Plotting random pattern throughput across different sizes yields: